Rusholme

-Rusholme (/ˈrʌʃoʊm/) is an area of Manchester, England, two miles south of the city centre.
+Rusholme (/ˈrʌʃoʊm/) is an area of Manchester, in Greater Manchester, England, two miles south of the city centre.
 The population of the ward at the 2011 census was 13,643.
 Rusholme is bounded by Chorlton-on-Medlock to the north, Victoria Park and Longsight to the east, Fallowfield to the south and Moss Side to the west.
 It has a large student population, with several student halls and many students renting terraced houses, and suburban houses towards Victoria Park.